foundry-vtt-community/wiki.js/development/guides/vite.md

 ---
 title: Using Vite to build for Foundry
-description: everything you ever wanted from hot module replacement and were afraid to ask
+description: everything you ever wanted from hot module replacement but were afraid to ask
 published: true
-date: 2021-08-17T19:45:38.173Z
+date: 2021-08-17T19:54:13.152Z
 tags: development, javascript
 editor: markdown
 dateCreated: 2021-08-17T05:52:46.709Z